Indoor swimming pools with slides, splash zones and other fun stuff near Leeds

 1. Calypso Cove Waterpark, Barnsley

-We went here for the first time earlier this year after hearing great reviews from others in the North Leeds Mumbler chat group and the kids loved it!
+We went here after hearing great reviews from others in the North Leeds Mumbler chat group and the kids loved it!
 It’s in the middle of Barnsley (worth getting the satnav loaded as it’s down a backstreet) but only takes 35 minutes from North Leeds.

 There are 3 big slides* (Terror Torrent, Eruption, Kraken) only Eruption has a 1.2 metre height restriction (there is a drop into a deep pool at the end so advisable only for strong swimmers) and then a slalom slide which the younger ones can also use (either on their own or with you).
 There is also a wave pool, a normal pool and a diving pool with 3 different heights of diving board.
 (You can even watch them dive into the pool from an underwater viewing area!)